mdaliyan/govert/README.md

 ## Benchmarks:

-Converting numbert like int, in16, int32, in64, float32, float64, uint, uint, uint16, uint32, uint64
+Converting numbers like int, in16, int32, in64, float32, float64, uint, uint, uint16, uint32, uint64
 to each other with govert is totally non-optimal.
 Just convert them like this.

 ````go